 - Colour catcher sheets: Over time, whites turn dull and bright colours fade in the wash.
 It is the dye from the bright colours that make the whites look dull.
 Even if you sort your washing religiously, some of the loose dye will lurk in your washing machine to be absorbed by the next whites wash.
 If you use them in every wash, colour catcher sheets mop up the loose dye as it washes out so it isn’t there to dull your next whitewash.
 I’m still amazed by the amount of colour they mop up even from clothes that have been washed hundreds of times.

-- Use the washing line: Leaving the clothes in the sunshine (when there is some) is an amazingly easy and effective way to rid of any lingering stains, especially food and nappy related stains.
+- Use the washing line: Leaving the clothes outside in the sunshine (when there is some) is an amazingly easy and effective way to rid of any lingering stains, especially food and nappy related stains.
 We’ve even managed to get rid of tomato-based stains this way.
 If your baby’s eczema is aggravated by pollen, give any clothing that you have hung on the line to fade the stains another wash and tumble dry before using it.

 One last thought:

 Very small babies spend a lot of time coming into contact with other people’s clothes as they are cuddled and carried about.
 It may well be necessary to wash the whole family’s clothes in the same way and use something like a muslin square to protect your baby’s skin from visitor’s clothing.
+It’s also worth considering what your baby is wearing.
+Read more in our post on eczema friendly fabrics.

 Did you know the impact that eczema creams can have on your washing machine?
 Read more in Baby Eczema Tips: Washing Machines and Eczema Laundry.